 3. To reduce risk.

 Why is it that an employee cannot purchase a stapler without following certain protocols, but they can enter into a hotel contract for a meeting with little or no scrutiny?
 Often, people tasked with planning meetings and events in an organization are not meeting professionals, but rather meeting planning is a part of their job responsibilities.
 As such, they are not experts in understanding and negotiating the terms of a meeting contract and sign agreements that may not support the best interests of their company.
-This practice exposes both the individual signing the agreement as well as the organization to risk should an issue arise with the contract, or in the event the meeting cancels and penalties are assessed.
+This practice exposes both the individual signing the agreement as well as the organization to risk should an issue arise with the contract, or in the event that the meeting cancels and penalties are assessed.
 There are also terms that, if not properly addressed or omitted, could jeopardize the safety or well-being of attendees of that meeting.
-Having historical bid data or analytics that identify suppliers with whom it’s safe to do business, or to support professional procurement practices, can reduce or eliminate this risk all together.
+Having historical bid data or analytics that identify suppliers with whom it’s safe to do business, or to support professional procurement practices, can reduce or eliminate this risk altogether.

 4. To demonstrate compliance with regulations.

 No one wants to be called out for non-compliance.
 Whether it’s following company policies, regulatory guidelines, accounting principles, or laws, being compliant is key to job security.
-This is especially critical to health care and life sciences organizations who need to demonstrate compliance to Health Care Professional (HCP) transfer of value transparency laws.
+This is especially critical to health care and life sciences organizations that need to demonstrate compliance to Health Care Professional (HCP) transfer of value transparency laws.
 It’s not enough to have regimented processes for transparency, government entities want to see that the data is reported in such a way that it meets the letter of the law(s).
 That is why at M&IW we have a dedicated HCP reporting department whose sole job is to support the compliance needs of our clients.

 5. For Executive Management support of a new idea.

 Executive management, especially in publicly held companies, are being tasked with ensuring that all the decisions they make support quarterly earnings!
 It’s fun to be the initiator of a new idea with the potential to dramatically streamline a process, improve the bottom line and increase those earnings.
 Many such opportunities exist when implementing a Strategic Meetings Management Program (SMMP).
 As mentioned in point #1, suggesting new concepts may be admirable, but they won’t go very far without analytics to support them.
-It’s not enough to illustrate historical evidence that the innovation could improve the bottom line.
+It’s not enough to illustrate historical evidence that innovation could improve the bottom line.
 Often predictive analytics are necessary to project how that idea will benefit the organization going forward.
 Leverage data to build a business case for specific elements of an SMMP that will yield the highest ROI or provide other tangible benefits to the organization.

 6. To build stronger partnerships with key suppliers.